ziap/ziap.github.io/content/blog/bpe-1/index.md

     => " conse"
 ```

-Running the recursive algorithm will result in an access pattern as follow:
+Running the recursive algorithm will result in an access pattern as follows:

 ```
 18 -> 8 -> 5 -> 17 -> 15
 ```

-The pattern is random, and has no spatial locality.
+The pattern is random and has no spatial locality.
 This is not very
 cache-friendly, especially when we scale up the input data size and number of
 tokens.
 What if, instead, we eagerly precompute the decoded value of all
 tokens, and decoding a token is just a simple table lookup?